joachim-n/dorgpatch/README.md

 # dorgpatch
 Drush shell script to create patches for drupal.org issues.

+** This has been superseded by Dorgflow: https://github.com/joachim-n/dorgflow **

 Requires the following setup:

  - You are on a git feature branch for your issue.